UA Science: Sky School Instructor Positions for 2020-21

-For the 2017-18 academic year, UA Sky School will be offering graduate fellowships for open Sky School instructor positions.
-The fellowships are designed to connect graduate students with K-12 students as research mentors and educators during residential or daytime educational programs.
+For the 2020-21 academic year, UA Sky School will be offering several opportunities for instructor positions.
+The fellowships connect graduate students with K-12 students as research mentors and educators during residential or daytime educational programs.
 The fellowship is a unique opportunity to gain experience with science education and communication.
 Sky School staff will provide training for effective mentoring of students.
-Instructors will then mentor groups of K-12 students on 1-4 day programs throughout the year.
-Programs include instruction on general themes relevant to sciences in the sky island region—ecology, geology, dendrochronology, soil science, hydrology, astronomy, culture, and history—as well as opportunities for students to conduct inquiry projects on topics of their choice.
-Sky School staff will provide feedback to instructors on improving their facilitation and teaching skills.
+Instructors will mentor groups of K-12 students on 1-4 day programs throughout the year at our Mt Lemmon campus and other field sites in the Santa Catalina Mountains and/or at local schoolyards in Tucson.
+Programs include instruction on general themes relevant to sciences in the sky island region—ecology, geology, hydrology, environmental sciences, dendrochronology, soil science, astronomy, and cultural history—as well as opportunities for students to conduct inquiry projects on topics of their choice.
+Sky School leadership will provide feedback to instructors on improving their facilitation and teaching skills.

-- Pass background check and register fingerprints with UAPD
+Pass background check and register fingerprints with UA Police Department

-- Assemble online resources and a reading list for students
+Assemble online resources and short pre-program reading lists for students

-- Attend mandatory training events on the main University campus as well as on Mt.
+Attend mandatory training/development events on the UA campus as well as on Mt.
 Lemmon

 Applications will be primarily evaluated for the ability to communicate with and relate to participants.
 Also important is the ability to explain your own research to young people, from elementary to high school ages.
-A research connection to resources unique to Mount Lemmon or the Sonoran Desert is helpful, but not necessary.
-We try to maximize the diversity of subject areas covered by all fellows.
+A research connection to resources unique to the sky islands, specifically Mt.
+Lemmon, or the Sonoran Desert is helpful, but not necessary.
 Applicants in non-science majors are welcome if they can show significant experience with scientific inquiry and/or engineering design.
 Experience teaching or mentoring youth as well as experience in the outdoors are helpful, but not required.
-Instructors will ideally represent diverse backgrounds and research areas.
+We strive to have our staff represent diverse backgrounds and research areas.
 Applicants early in their graduate programs are especially encouraged to apply to facilitate holding a multi-year fellowship with the Sky School.

-- Brief statement of interest, explaining your prior experience and qualifications, as well as your desired personal outcomes for the fellowship (one page limit)
+- Brief statement of interest, explaining your prior experience and qualifications, your desired personal outcomes for the fellowship, and your general availability (one page limit)